 A couple of years ago I studied a new technology called the Blockchain, on behalf of the Financial Services Industry.
-I was hardly alone; 22 of the world’s major banks are collaborating on developing and deploying this technology.
+I was hardly alone; 22 major banks are collaborating on developing and deploying this technology.
 The Blockchain is now the financial services equivalent of the Second Coming.
 Billions of dollars of venture capital are in Blockchain developments and start-ups.
 This time they say, disruption is for real.

 But what is Blockchain and what’s it got to do with wine?

 I’ll get to the wine usage soon.
 Firstly though, to understand the Blockchain let’s start with Bitcoin.
 You’ve heard of Bitcoin, the headline-grabbing cryptocurrency.
 While increasingly accepted by commerce, it’s also the currency of the Dark Web, with its nefarious dealings.
 Despite this, Bitcoin is gradually moving towards mainstream acceptance.
-Whether Bitcoin is a revolutionary new currency or not is, however, irrelevant here.
-For those that want to delve deeper into Bitcoin, then try these links here and here.
+However, whether Bitcoin is a revolutionary new currency is irrelevant here.
+For those that want to delve deeper into Bitcoin, then try this link here.

 Instead, the relevance of Bitcoin is the decentralised ledger technology called Blockchain that supports it.
 The Blockchain is the future of transactions.
 Any transactions.
 The technology is highly sophisticated, but the usage is simple.
 It will eventually disrupt the distribution chain in every industry, including wine.
 The consequences could be enormous.

 Imagine Blockchain as a kind of torrent download technology that operates in reverse.
 Have you downloaded music or films using peer-to-peer (P2P) torrents?
 Legally of course!
-Then you might know that the download you receive isn’t from one central computer.
+Then you might know that the download you receive is from something other than one central computer.
 Instead, the download consists of pieces of separate data sent to you from a decentralised network of computers.
 Assembly into a complete and usable file is by your software.